spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Observations taken within a single visit, on the other hand, represent data intended to produce a multi-wavelength view of the objects in the desired field-of-view.
-Most of the time, those observations are taken using pairs of guide stars to provide very stable field-of-view throughout the entire visit resulting in images which overlap almost perfectly.
+Most of the time, those observations are taken using pairs of guide stars to provide a very stable field-of-view throughout the entire visit resulting in images which overlap almost perfectly.
 Unfortunately, this is not always possible due to increasing limitations of the aging telescope systems.
 The result is that an increasing number of visits are taken where observations